 Spare parts should be stored in a clean, dry, well-ventilated environment and, if possible, at a constant temperature.
+When placing an order for spare parts, inform the motor type and serial number, as specified on motor nameplate.

 9 MAINTENANCE PLAN